 Pre-treatment Stage:

-Clients commit to the process, set goals, and prepare mentally for change, often exploring the underlying causes of their substance use.
+Clients engage with the process, establish goals, and mentally prepare for change by often examining the underlying causes of their substance use.

 Stage One: Stabilization

-Focuses on reducing life-threatening or destructive behaviours, such as substance use, self-harm, or reckless actions.
-Clients begin learning the foundational DBT skills to navigate everyday challenges safely.
+Concentrates on minimizing life-threatening or destructive behaviors, such as substance abuse, self-harm, or reckless actions.
+Clients start learning essential DBT skills to manage everyday challenges safely.

 Stage Two: Emotional Processing

-Clients confront unresolved trauma, guilt, shame, or grief—emotions that often fuel addiction.
-Through structured therapy, they learn to process these experiences without becoming overwhelmed or resorting to substances.
+Clients often face unresolved trauma, guilt, shame, or grief, which can fuel addiction.
+Through structured therapy, they learn to effectively process these experiences without becoming overwhelmed or resorting to substances.

 Stage Three: Building Everyday Skills

-Encourages independence through healthy routines, self-respect, and personal responsibility.
-Clients learn to manage relationships, work stress, and other triggers effectively.
+Promotes independence through healthy routines, self-respect, and personal accountability.
+Clients learn to manage relationships, work-related stress, and various triggers effectively.

 Stage Four: Lasting Fulfilment

-Cultivates joy, purpose, and balance, helping clients sustain a meaningful substance-free life.
-At this stage, clients are equipped not just to stay sober, but to thrive emotionally, socially, and professionally.
+Cultivates joy, purpose, and balance, helping clients maintain a meaningful, substance-free life.
+At this stage, clients are not only equipped to stay sober, but also to thrive emotionally, socially, and professionally.

 These stages are carefully monitored and adjusted to the needs of each client, ensuring a personalized, sustainable path to recovery.